White Creamer Potatoes

 White creamer potatoes are available year-round.

-White creamer potatoes are botanically known as Solanum tuberosum and are a member of the Solanaceae family.
-White creamer potatoes are miniature tubers harvested from many different varieties of white potatoes.
-While they are often collected from specific varieties such as California White, White Cascade, and White Rose, they can be harvested from any from any white potato plant as long as the tubers are appropriately sized.
-Their tiny form is due to their being dug before they are able to grow to their mature size which leads to a minimal starch content.
+White creamer potatoes, botanically classified as Solanum tuberosum, are members of the Solanaceae, or nightshade family and are small tubers harvested from many different varieties of white potatoes.
+While they are often collected from specific varieties such as california white, white cascade, and white rose, they can be harvested from any white potato plant as long as the tubers are appropriately sized.
+White creamer potatoes are most commonly used as an accompaniment to main dishes or as a thickening agent in soups or stews.

 Restaurants currently purchasing this product as an ingredient for their menu.